 We are deeply sorry for your loss - the staff at Rossi & Santucci Funeral Home

-She was born October 8, 1953 in Youngstown, the daughter of Stephen and Diana (Terihay) Panezich and was a lifelong area resident.
+Tom was born December 23, 1928 in Youngstown, the son of John and Anne (Jankovic) Strauss and was a lifelong area resident.

-Family and friends may visit www.rossisantuccifh.com to view this obituary and/or send condolences to Carol’s family.
+Family and friends may visit www.rossisantuccifh.com to view this obituary and to send condolences to the Tom’s family.